Skip to main content

 This research is relevant not only to public policy but also to the private sector.
 In this regard, IDB Invest has developed specific tools – such as “A Roadmap to Advance Women’s Leadership in Latin America and the Caribbean” – which provide a step-by-step guide for companies to implement effective programs.
 The publication recommends that firms foster women’s decision-making roles through senior management commitment, internal diagnostics with clear targets, and training programs that combine mentoring and coaching – all accompanied by monitoring and evaluation to ensure sustainable results.

 There are also training initiatives that can serve as a foundation for firms in the region.
-For example, the online course “Female Leadership: Boost Your Skills and Drive Change” – available on the IDB Academy platform – offers a free audit version and a paid certificate option that companies can fund for their employees.
+For example, the online course “Female Leadership: Boost Your Skills and Drive Change” – available on the BID Academy platform – offers a free audit version and a paid certificate option that companies can fund for their employees.
 The course provides practical tools to strengthen leadership, communication, personal branding, and career planning.
 While these resources are not sector-specific, they offer a flexible foundation that can be adapted to each industry and country.

 These are just some of the tools IDB Invest currently offers.
 As we deepen our analysis and understanding of the landscape, we will continue to build on our experience and offer even more tailored solutions.